ga-curriculum/data-governance-security-in-ai/microlesson-01/README.md

 - Assess types of bias in AI datasets and evaluate their societal impact.
 - Develop and implement data governance frameworks, including ownership and metadata management.
 - Create strategies for ethical data collection, quality assurance, and version control.
-- Explain the role of transparency in AI decision-making and apply tools like LIME and SHAP for interpretability.
+- Explain the role of transparency in AI decision-making .
-- Explore future impacts of quantum computing and blockchain on AI security and governance.
 - Explain the components of Deloitte's Trustworthy AI Framework.